Destinygarrison/portfolio/README.md

 ![JDoodle Screenshot](jdoodle-project.jpg)

-**Initial Project Idea:**
-Create a program that calculates a student's weighted average and final letter grade.
+This Python program was designed to calculate a student's weighted average and final letter grade based on user input for quizzes and assessments.

-**Tools I Used:**
-JDoodle online IDE, Python 3.11.5.

-**Challenges I Faced:**
-Handling input validation and average calculations without errors.

-**Other Resources:**
-Basic Python syntax and JDoodle user forums.

-**Result:**
-Successfully created a working grade calculator that accurately displays results based on user input.
+I used JDoodle's online IDE to write, test, and debug the code.
+One challenge was ensuring the weights of quizzes and assessments always totaled 100%, and I added user input validation to solve it.

 **Summary:**
 *Developed a Python program that calculates weighted averages and letter grades using JDoodle.*

 ---

+# Hosted on GitHub Pages — Theme by Orderedlist